 "We intentionally locate our apiaries in areas where the bees have natural and healthy nectar sources." says Mark.
 "Our bees forage on sweet clover which we grow on the farm, and wild nectar sources like milkweed, basswood, and goldenrod, which occur in abundance near the apiaries."

-Mark and Jennifer are especially proud of their creamed honey, which they have been producing for the past two years.
+Mark and Jennifer are especially proud of their creamed honey, which they have been producing for the past few years.

 "We produce all our own honey," points out Mark "And we maintain the highest standards of production to keep it pure and natural.
 Our honey is raw and unpasteurized to keep the floral flavours intact and maintain the honey's health benefits."